 The Independent Scientific Advisory Group (ISAG) is made up of both experts and lay members.
-The experts include not only those with research expertise in transplantation, but also research leaders in broader areas such as immunobiology and genetics and also a representative from industry.
+The experts include not only those with research expertise in transplantation, but also research leaders in broader areas such as immunobiology and genetics.
 The ISAG performs an annual assessment of the progress and scientific outputs of the BTRU and evaluates value for money based on activity levels and staff contribution.
 The factors considered by the ISAG are levels of additional external funding leveraged as a result of the infrastructural benefits of the BTRU.
 They also assess the level of engagement with external collaborators, industry and impact on patient care.

 Professor Simon Johnson

 Simon Johnson is Professor of Respiratory Medicine at the University of Nottingham and Honorary Consultant Physician.
 Simon’s clinical work is as Director of the National Centre for Lymphangioleiomyomatosis and an interstitial lung disease physician.
 His laboratory works on proteolytic mechanisms of lung destruction and has published extensively on the role of proteases, cell–cell and cell–matrix interactions in asthma, chronic obstructive pulmonary disease (COPD) and lymphangioleiomyomatosis (LAM).
 Simon is Co-Director of Integrated Academic Training for the University of Nottingham, a member of the scientific board of the LAM Foundation (USA) and a professional advisor to the Tuberous Sclerosis Association.

 Giovanna Lombardi is Professor of Human Transplant Immunology in the Division of Transplantation Immunology and Mucosal Biology, MRC Centre for Transplantation, King’s College London (since 2005).
 From 1987 to 2005 she was based at the Department of Immunology at the Hammersmith Hospital and before that at the University of Rome, Italy.